Scientific Name

 Description

-Sempervivum 'Gold Nugget' is a stunning mound-forming succulent with rosettes of leaves with unique coloration throughout the growing seasons.
-The rosettes grow up to 3 inches (7.5 cm) tall and up to 5.2 inches (13 cm) in diameter.
-Leaves are golden green with dark red margins in spring, lime green without red margins in summer, golden yellow with dark red margins in fall, and red in winter.
-They are thick, succulent, up to 1.2 inches (3 cm) long, up to 0.5 inches (1.3 cm) wide, and have margins covered with short soft hairs.
-Unfortunately, flowers have not been observed to date, and they are not expected as the parent plant rarely blooms.
+Sempervivum 'Gold Nugget' is a stunning, mound-forming succulent with rosettes of leaves with unique coloration throughout the growing seasons.
+The rosettes can grow up to 3 inches (7.5 cm) tall and up to 5.2 inches (13 cm) in diameter.
+The leaves are golden green with dark red margins in spring, lime green without red margins in summer, golden yellow with dark red margins in fall, and red in winter.
+They have margins covered with short, soft hairs and can measure up to 1.2 inches (3 cm) long and 0.5 inches (1.3 cm) wide.

 How to Grow and Care for Sempervivum 'Gold Nugget'